Pisang Peak Ascent

 Day 04 Bahundanda to Chamje (1430m)

-After breakfast, we walk down the trail running beside terraced rice-fields, and further down a rocky drop-off towards Syange village.
-We cross the Marsyangdi River over a suspension bridge and move along the riverside to a village called Jagat.
+After breakfast, you’ll walk down the trail running beside terraced rice-fields, and further down a rocky drop-off towards Syange village.
+You’ll cross the Marsyangdi River over a suspension bridge and move along the riverside to a village called Jagat.
 One of the beauties of Annapurna Circuit Trek is the cultural diversity of the region falling in the trail.
-As people belonging to different ethnic groups are living in the villages, we can see myriad of culture during the trek.
-Before we reach Chamje, we reach a magnificent, huge fountain with that name.
-Walk further for shirt time and we reach Chamje village for rest.
+People of different ethnic groups live in the villages, so we can see myriad of culture during the trek.
+Before reaching Chamje, you’ll see a magnificent, huge fountain with that name.
+Walk further for short time and you’ll reach Chamje village for rest.

 Day 05 Chamje to Dharapani (1950m)

-We will cross the Marsyangdi River again after starting from Chamje, and follow it up to Tal.
-Tal is a scenic little village at the bottom of a huge waterfall.
-With several ups and downs passing through farmlands that grow potatoes, corn and barley; and forests with rhododendron and pine trees, we reach Dharapani.
+You will cross the Marsyangdi River again after starting from Chamje, and follow it up to Tal, a scenic little village at the bottom of a huge waterfall.
+With several ups and downs passing through farmlands that grow potatoes, corn and barley; and forests with rhododendron and pine trees, you reach Dharapani.
 The last leg of the trek is a little tougher, consisting of steep upward walk.
-We will reach Dharapani late in the afternoon and spend our night at a lodge.
+You will reach Dharapani late in the afternoon and spend our night at a lodge.

 Day 06 Dharapani to Chame (2630m)

 In terms of time, today’s trek is similar to that of yesterday.
 The landscape also gradually changes , with the welcoming views of some Himalayan peaks on the pleasant side and some landslides on the unpleasant side.
-As we move higher and higher, we meet villages bearing heavy influence of Tibetan culture and lifestyle.
+As you move higher and higher, you’ll see villages bearing heavy influence of Tibetan culture and lifestyle.
 It becomes evident from the village named Bagarchhap.
-We see apple orchards and pinewoods as we move through Dhanaqi, Ratamang, and Koto villages.
-Our final stopover is Chame, the district headquarters of Manang district.
-The place lends good views of Annapurna peaks, and we can also go to a natural hot-spring.
-We stay at a hotel at night.
+You’ll see apple orchards and pinewoods as you move through Dhanaqi, Ratamang, and Koto villages.
+The final stopover is Chame, the district headquarters of Manang district.
+The place lends good views of Annapurna peaks, and you can even go to a natural hot-spring.
+You’ll stay at a hotel at night.

 Day 07 Chame to Upper Pisang (3,700m)

-We leave the main Annapurna Circuit Trek trail today and head towards our destination: the Pisang Peak.
-The route passes through pine forests, and is surrounded by peaks.
-As we near the destination village, we can have a wonderful view of Manang valley, a U-shaped tract of flatland lying between Himalayan peaks.
-The end consists of an unpleasant steep ascent for less than an hour, but we spend the night pleasantly, with the thought of nearing Pisang Peak.
-The village bears more and more influence of Tibetan culture, Tibetan architecture, customs and traditions.
+You leave the main Annapurna Circuit Trek trail and head towards our destination: the Pisang Peak.
+The route passes through pine forests, surrounded by peaks.
+As you near the destination village, you get wonderful view of Manang valley, a U-shaped tract of flatland lying between Himalayan peaks.
+The end consists of an unpleasant steep ascent for less than an hour, but you’ll spend the night pleasantly, as you’ll be nearing Pisang Peak.
+The village bears more and more influence of Tibetan culture, architecture, customs and traditions.
 Upper Pisang also houses a magnificent monastery and offers marvelous scenery of Annapurna Himalayan range.
 As usual, a lodge will serve for our food and accommodation for the night.

 Day 08 Upper Pisang Acclimatization Day (3700m)

-We will spend a day in this scenic village, which not only helps us beat the fatigue of trekking but also acclimatizes the body in growing altitude.
-During the day, take some hike around the village and take in the marvelous views of Annapurna, Tilicho, and Gangapuran peaks.
-Also a visit to the monastery is worth it.
+You will spend a day in this scenic village, which not only helps beat the fatigue of trekking but also acclimatizes the body in growing altitude.
+During the day, take some hike around the village to get the marvelous views of Annapurna, Tilicho, and Gangapuran peaks.
+You can also visit the monastery to enjoy peaceful moment filled with culture.

 Day 09 Upper Pisang to Pisang Peak Base Camp (4380m)